 Press Release, The City of San Antonio | June 12, 2025

-San Antonio’s City Council has approved $12 million in funding to support two housing projects, which will combine to offer 368 rental units—including 161 designated as affordable for residents earning below 50 percent of AMI.
-San Antonio’s Affordable Housing Bond has supported the construction of 4,600 homes across the city since its authorization in 2022.
+The San Antonio City Council has approved $12 million to support two housing projects that will add a total of 368 rentals, including 161 affordable units for residents earning below 50 percent of the area median income.
+Since its 2022 authorization, the City’s Affordable Housing Bond program has supported the construction of 4,600 homes across San Antonio.

 Regional and National TOD News